stephaniechiu/Dicee/README.md

 # Dicee
-App that randomizes two dice faces
+App that randomizes two dice faces.
+The images are from London App Brewery